ryanchapman/safe_sqlplus/README.md

     su - oracle -c '$ORACLE_HOME/bin/sqlplus system/"psx0/6VlZ"@"(DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=oradb01.initech.com)(PORT=1521))(CONNECT_DATA=(SID=oradb01)))'

-Unfortunately, this is not secure, as users on the system can run "ps auxwwe" and view the username and password in clear text:
+Unfortunately, this is not secure, as users on the system can run "ps aux" and view the username and password in clear text:

     ryan@oradb01:~$ ps aux | grep sqlplus